Zaynolabideen Ghorbani

 Sheikh Zaynolabideen Ghorbani شیخ زینالعابدین قربانی, (born 1933) is an Iranian Ayatollah.
 He represented the Supreme Leader of Iran for Gilan Province, as well as leading prayers in Lahijan and Rasht.
-He represented the people in Gilan for both the Assembly of Experts (since 1990), and Islamic Consultative Assembly (from 1984 to 1988).
+He represented the people in Gilan for both the Assembly of Experts (from 1990 to 2024), and Islamic Consultative Assembly (from 1984 to 1988).

 Personal life and education

 Ghorbani was born in a village called Panchah, Gilan province in 1933.
 He lost his father, Gholam Hassan, at the age of 5.
 They were a family involved in agriculture, and Ghorbani would help his family with farm work as well as attending school.
 He has 10 children, 7 sons and 3 daughters.
 Mohammad Hossein Ghorbani is also his nephew, who is a representative of Astaneh-ye Ashrafiyeh in the Islamic Consultative Assembly.

 He attended his primary school in his hometown, where he learnt the basics of the Quran, as well as learning Persian.
 He then travelled to Lahijan to attend Islamic lessons there as well as learning Arabic.
 In 1950, he went to Qom to attend the Qom Seminary.
 While in Qom, he took classes taught by many esteemed Shia scholars.
 He took classes in Islamic jurisprudence and Principles of Islamic jurisprudence with Hossein Borujerdi and Ruhollah Khomeini, as well as Islamic philosophy with Muhammad Husayn Tabatabai.
 He reached Ijtihad after finishing his advanced Islamic lessons (Darse Kharej).